Linskii/remote-debug/README.md

     > If `launch.json` exists but is malformed, it will be backed up to `launch.json.bak` and a new file will be created.

 2.  **Run your script on the cluster**
-    Prefix your usual Python command with `remote-debug`.
+    Prefix your usual Python command with `remote-debug debug`.
 This will start a debug server and wait for you to connect.

     ```bash
     # Instead of: python my_script.py --arg value